shupx/swarm_ros_bridge/README.md

 Compared with ROS2 DDS communication, it has the following benefits:

--  **Lightweight**: It is a small ROS bridge node subscribing and sending remote ROS topics, so connecting with other ROS1 nodes is easy.
+-  **Lightweight**: It is a small ROS bridge node subscribing and sending remote ROS topics, so connecting with other ROS nodes is easy.

 -  **Reliable**: It uses ZeroMQ socket communication based on TCP protocol while ROS2 is based on DDS, whose default protocol is UDP (unreliable).
 DDS is mainly designed for data exchange between native processes under wired communication rather than remote wireless communication.